Arkansas' population center continues trajectory north and west

 "If they can make a political alliance, they can set tax and revenue policy," he said.

-The partisan divide between Republicans in Northwest Arkansas and a Pulaski County delegation in central Arkansas that is still largely Democrats will make little difference, Stovall predicted.
+The partisan divide between Republicans in Northwest Arkansas and a Pulaski County delegation in Central Arkansas that is still largely Democratic will make little difference, Stovall predicted.

 "The political divide in the state is going to be less of a Republican-Democrat divide than an urban-rural one," he said.

-Pulaski County, the state's most populous and home county to Little Rock, the state's capital and largest city, will have 13 House members.
+Pulaski County, the state's most-populous and home county of Little Rock, the state's largest city, will have 13 House members.
 Neighboring Faulkner County will have six.
-Any measure in which delegations from those counties agree would need 15 votes out of the remaining 64 House members to pass that chamber.
+Any measure in which delegations from those counties agree would need 15 votes out of the remaining 64 House members to pass in that chamber.
 Another five House seats will be all or partially in Crittenden County, which includes Jonesboro.
-Another four will include all or part of Sebastian County, which includes the state's third largest city, Fort Smith.
+Another four will include all or part of Sebastian County, which includes the state's third-largest city, Fort Smith.

 Benton County also gained a new seat in the 35-member Senate, giving Benton and Washington counties a combined total of six, with another district that includes southern Washington County.

-The ongoing shift in the state's politics shows in maps for the state's congressional districts.
+The ongoing shift in the state's politics is reflected in maps for the state's congressional districts.
 In 1982, Benton, Washington, Carroll, Crawford and Madison counties were five counties in a 20-county 3rd Congressional District dominated by Fort Smith, then Arkansas' second-largest city.

 Those five counties are now the only counties left wholly within the district after new boundaries were drawn earlier this year.
-A portion of Sebastian County also in the district includes Fort Smith, which is now third largest city narrowly ahead of Springdale, census results show.
+A portion of Sebastian County also in the district includes Fort Smith, which is now the third-largest city narrowly ahead of Springdale, census results show.
 No part of any other county is in the district

+Also in 1982, Benton County voters cast 26,322 ballots in that year's governor's race.
+Washington County's total in the same contest totaled 29,705.
+The two counties together added up to 7.1% of the vote that year.

 Much more plays into the northwestern shift than growth in Northwest Arkansas, said Shelby Johnson, state geographic information officer.